-Rising tourism hurting our environment - watchdog
+How tourism is 'eroding' NZ's world-famous environment

 The impacts

-Among some of the biggest environmental impacts singled out were degraded water quality, native species being lost or affected, new development, a "loss of natural quiet" from too many tourists – and rising emissions.
+Some of the biggest environmental impacts singled out were degraded water quality, native species being lost or affected, new development, a "loss of natural quiet" from too many tourists – and rising emissions.

 In 2017, emissions being generated by the tourism industry were estimated at around 12.5 million tonnes of carbon dioxide – around a third of which could be attributed to air travel.